 Prerequisite: LT124 or equivalent.
 Close reading of sections of Apuleius' underground classic Metamorphoses.
-Discussions focus on language, style, and subject matter along with the lure of the demimonde, sociocultural background, antihero, narrative technique, literary parody, and religious echoes.
-II
+Discussions focus on language, style, and subject matter along with the lure of the demimonde,

 LT360 Independent Study: Latin (3.00 cr.)

 Prerequisite: LT124 or equivalent.
 An independent study in Latin language and/or literature.
 Topics vary.
 May be repeated once for credit with different topic.